 Bill Gaither was a neighbor who lived around a corner and downhill from our home-in-progress.
 According to my father, Bill drove past our house everyday and had been steadily watching the renovation process.
 Then one day he decided to park and walk up hill across our front yard to introduce himself.
 By the time he left he’d volunteered his services to help, and from that point on he was there almost every day.
 He and Schatzi (his wife’s nickname), became great friends with my parents.
 I remember having dinner at their house.
 One day during “naptime” I managed to sneak past my mother as she stood with her back to me at the kitchen sink, and went off to visit them.
 I was fond of them as well.

 The final stage of our move to Manhattan was in the summer of 1957.
 My mother, grandmother, and I went ahead and forged a path to Manhattan.
 Initially we arrived at the Greyhound Bus Depot and stayed at a hotel literally across the street.
 Then we searched for a school willing to accept me in January, half way through first grade.
 Grace Church Episcopal Parochial School was the only one that would do it, and I became the glamour girl of my class while we waited for my school uniforms to arrive.
-Next, my mother found a job and we moved into a Studio Apartment in Mayfair.
+Next, my mother found a job and we moved into a Studio Apartment in the neighborhood called Chelsea.
 The living space was so narrow our three twin sized beds had to be placed in an L shape and took up most of the living space.
 As soon as summer break began, my grandmother and I headed back to Birmingham.
 It was my last hurrah spending time with my much beloved relatives.

 When my father and I began the final stage of our move North, we had Bill for company.
 Our purple Henry J had a small rental trailer hitched to the back.
 I spent the entire trip sitting and napping in the back seat. and my father and Bill alternated driving.
 At the end of our journey, as a token of gratitude for his work, friendship, and help with our move, my father gave Bill our purple Henry J and he drove back home in it.

 A few years later, we were living in an apartment in Greenwich Village and my father received a letter that upset him.
-I still have a visual memory of him standing in our living room and explaining that Bill had been mistakenly locked up as a drunk when he’d had a heart issue.
+I still have a visual memory of him standing in our living room and explaining that Bill had been mistakenly locked up as a drunk when he’d actually had a heart issue.
 I don’t remember how much time passed between that and when Bill had a fatal heart attack, but when my father learned that Bill had died at the age of 49, he was crushed and broke the news to me.
 It was only 9 years since our move, and they’d stayed in touch.
 I’ve always liked the fact that my father wrote a poem about Bill to give him a moment of immortality.

 — E. Glaze